jenkins-x/jx/README.md

 ## Switching Clusters

-If you have multiple Kubernetes clusters (e.g. you are using GKE and Minikube together) then you can switch between them via
+If you have multiple Kubernetes clusters (e.g. you are using GKE and Minikube together) then you can switch between them via:

     jx ctx